Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/new_metric_types.md

     and send a stream of high-precision samples across IPC.

-To implement IPC support in a metric type, we split FOG's Rust implementation of the metric into three pieces:
+To implement IPC support in a metric type, we split the metric into three pieces:
 1. An umbrella `enum` with the name `MetricTypeMetric`.
     * It has a `Child` and a `Parent` variant.
     * It is IPC-aware and is responsible for